PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 ## Concept
 - The Lighthouse is a well-known research facility and FOB for the Church of the Silver Flame.
 Recently, it came under attack by Lords of Dust Agents, who are on the hunt for the Fragmented Khyber Dragonshard that [[Professor Baelen ir'Torn|Baelen]] carries.
 - Baelen and the Priest managed to escape through a teleportation circle in the basement.

-## Description
-> 'box text' description of the overall location.

-## Notable Locations
+## Locations

+#### Main Chamber.
-**Main Chamber.** Four tapestries hang from the grand vaulted ceiling here, depicting the history of the Silver Flame.
+Four tapestries hang from the grand vaulted ceiling here, depicting the history of the Silver Flame.

 Tapestry 1: The Birth of the Silver Flame